 - Randomize answer order: Jumbles the order of your answer options for project participants.

-- Display Answers in *Columns: Allows you to choose whether to organize your answer options in one, two, three, or four columns.
-The less columns, the longer your list will appear.
+- Display Answers in *Columns: This allows you to choose whether to organize your answer options in one, two, three, or four columns.
+The fewer columns, the longer your list will appear.

 - Max Answers: Choose the number of correct answers available.